ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

 An Indo-Rome Mod: Renovatio Imperii by Fritz™ XII for allowing the converter to use many of its events, decisions, GFX, and flavor for the Indo-Roman culture.
 The mod can be found on Steam.
 An Indo-Rome Mod: Renovatio Imperii Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2843200203

+The Tianxia: Silk Road Expansion mod team for allowing the converter to use its Burmese cultures, religion, and namelists.
+It can be found on the Paradox Forums.
+Tianxia: Silk Road Expansion mod Forum link: https://forum.paradoxplaza.com/forum/threads/mod-tianxia-silk-road-expansion.816899/

 The Timeline Extender mod for its Western Roman Empire flag.
 It can be found either on Steam or on the forum thread.
 Timeline Extender mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2729500336/